founderandlightning/chaos-monkey-dox/newrelic.md

 3. After being redirected via SSO to your account(production or staging app) on the New Relic site.
 4. Click on the application, it will take you to the Dashboard(APM) for Monitoring.

+## App apdex score
+The Apdex score is a ratio value of the number of satisfied and tolerating requests to the total requests made.
+Each satisfied request counts as one request, while each tolerating request counts as half a satisfied request.

+An Apdex score varies from 0 to 1, with 0 as the worst possible score (100% of response times were Frustrated), and 1 as the best possible score (100% of response times were Satisfied).

+Example Apdex score:

+During a 2 minute period a host handles 200 requests.
+The Apdex threshold T = 0.5 seconds (500ms).
+This value is arbitrary and is selected by the user.

+170 of the requests were handled within 500ms, so they are classified as Satisfied.
+20 of the requests were handled between 500ms and 2 seconds (2000 ms), so they are classified as Tolerating.
+The remaining 10 were not handled properly or took longer than 2 seconds, so they are classified as Frustrated.
+The resulting Apdex score is 0.9: (170 + (20/2))/200 = 0.9.

 ## Alert for High Apdex Score